comp423-23s/final-project-final-c3/docs/student-organizations.md

 In the future, we would love to see this application fully developed with abilities for the user to have a more personalized experience.
 Some examples might include:
 * On the page where all events are listed, the events could be filtered so that the first ones that show up are the ones hosted by a student’s clubs.
 They likely have more interest in attending these events.
 * On the page where all clubs are listed, it would be beneficial to add a search bar so that a user can easily find a club if they have one in mind already.
-* If a student wishes to become a leader of a club, there could be functionality to send a request to a club leader or to administration so that they can be added to the list of leaders.